mnauf/Bees-ML-Challenge/README.md

 ### Data Augmentation

 Its unclear whether the background of bees, lights, distance of bees from the camera will remain the same.
-Hence I went for all the data augmentations which ultralytics version of yolov5 come with.
+Hence I went for all the data augmentations which ultralytics version of yolov5 comes with.

 However, sometimes data augmentations back fire, if implemented the wrong ones.
 That's why the questions raised above are to be taken seriously.